monstercat/arp/README.md

 All objects are validated based on the keys present in the validations definition.
 If `MyObject` exists and the `FieldOne` property does not exist, a validation error will be raised.

+#### Short form
+No Short form is available for Object validations at this point in time.
+There is no way to determine whether an object will be a test definition or is part of the expected payload due to potential collisions with the `type` and `property` field on valid response objects.

 ### Field Existence
 If you want to validate that a field `does not exist`, you can add the `exists` property to your validation:
 ```yaml